theappbusiness/TABTestKit/README.md

 **TABTestKit** comes with most common elements out the box, but is also **completely customisable**, either by [creating your own custom elements](#creating-your-own-elements), or by [extending existing elements](#extending-existing-elements).

-The framework is intended to make it so easy to write automation, but also make it difficult to write bad, flaky automation, or make mistakes.
+The framework is intended to make it as quick as possible to write automation, but also make it difficult to write bad, flaky automation, or make mistakes.

 For example, **TABTestKit** introduces the concept of `parent` elements, so that you're always trying to reference the correct element within the appropriate parent.
-This becomes really important when matching buttons by their labels, where you could have multiple buttons on screen with the same text (i.e. on the screen and in an alert, like `"OK"`).
+This becomes really important when matching buttons by their labels, where you could have multiple views with the same text (i.e. on the screen and in an alert, like `"OK"`).

 **TABTestKit** also provides a BDD-style approach to writing tests, which mean you can write [Steps](#steps), grouped inside [Scenarios](#scenarios), which means